Anxiety. Depression. Travel. Three words that have had an impact on my college experience and shaped my life.

 5 helpful ways to handle study abroad depression

-You will find a bunch of advice online about traveling or studying abroad with mental illnesses like depression or anxiety, but most of them are variations on these points:
+You will find a bunch of advice online about traveling or studying abroad with social anxiety or other mental illnesses like depression, but most of them are variations on these points:

 1. Take your medication if you’re on it